View Document Text

 where employees have discretion to trade, are required to pre-clear most personal securities

 transactions.
-Pre-clearance will not be granted when a strategy trade (one which is done across
+Pre-clearance will not be granted when a strategy trade (one which is done across the

-the board in an Equity Strategy) is being actively considered or is in progress.
-Notwithstanding
+board in an Equity Strategy) is being actively considered or is in progress.
+Notwithstanding the

-trading along with other accounts in that strategy.
+other accounts in that strategy.

 Client accounts do not hold mutual funds other than money market funds and in very limited